therealcyberlord/abalone_classification_and_regression/README.md

 Libraries used in this repo: numpy, sklearn, pandas, matplotlib

-This is a classic machine learning problem
+This is a classic machine learning problem using UC Irvine's abalone database.